saopayne/antaeus/README.md

       - False if the account balance of the customer is not up to to the invoice amount.
           + Leave invoice status as PENDING

 3. For each invoice charge process, run in a separate coroutines which are cheap to spin and doesn't hurt performance that much.

+#### Domain Changes
+- Add `valid` to Invoice table which defaults to true for a new invoice.
+This field shows which invoice we've marked as invalid and should be dropped subsequently.

 ## Antaeus